PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 Order No. [1147464](https://www.phoenixcontact.com/product/1147464) <br>
 1. Install the mounting bracket on the EPC... with the included M3x5 screws so the connectors will be oriented downward after installation.
-Torque the screws to 0.5 Nm
+Torque the screws to 0.5 Nm.
 2. Angle the EPC 15x2 so the top edge of the mounting plate hangs on the top edge of the DIN rail.
 3. Rotate the EPC 15x2 down against the lower edge of the DIN rail.
 Press in until the latch snaps closed.
 4. Secure the device on the rail with clamps.
-5. If necessary to remove, release the latch using a screwdriver, rotate the bottom of the EPC away, and then lift it straight up off the DIN rail <br>
+5. If necessary to remove, release the latch using a screwdriver, rotate the bottom of the EPC away, and then lift it straight up off the DIN rail. <br>
 ![EPC_DinRail](images/EPC_DinRail.JPG)

 ### Connecting the power supply